trypromptly/LLMStack/web/docs/getting-started/intro.md

 />

 :::note
-If you are deploying LLMStack on a server, make sure to update `ALLOWED_HOSTS` and `CSRF_TRUSTED_ORIGINS` in `.env` file to include the hostname of your server.
+If you are deploying LLMStack on a server, make sure to update `ALLOWED_HOSTS` and `CSRF_TRUSTED_ORIGINS` in `~/.llmstack/config` file to include the hostname of your server.
 Refer to the [configuration](config.md) section for more information.
 :::

 Instead of downloading the release, you can also clone the repository and run the above commands in the cloned repository.